hmalphettes/vault-plugin-secrets-vsphere/README.md

 ## License

 Mock was contributed to the HashiCorp community by [hasheddan](https://github.com/hasheddan/vault-plugin-secrets-covert).
 In doing so, the original license has been removed.

+Most of the code is modeled after the github.com/hashicorp/vault-plugin-secrets-azure

+The license is identical to that of the vault-plugin-secrets-azure: MPL-2.0.